sjhuskey/ou-aau-sec/readme.md

 ## Data

-The primary source of data for this analysis is the MLA's [Language Enrollment Database, 1958–2021](https://apps.mla.org/flsurvey_search), which is downloadable at <https://www.mla.org/content/download/191323/file/Historical-language-enrollments-1958-2021.xlsx>
+The primary source of data for this analysis is the MLA's [Language Enrollment Database, 1958–2021](https://apps.mla.org/flsurvey_search), which is downloadable at <https://www.mla.org/content/download/191323/file/Historical-language-enrollments-1958-2021.xlsx>.

 ## Method

+The analysis is performed using the [Pandas](https://pandas.pydata.org/) library for Python.
+All the code is openly available in the Jupyter notebook in the `python` directory in this repository.

 ## Languages